codelast/raspberry-pi/ai/tensorflow-related/resource/model/README.md

-To run the programs, you should download the TensorFlow Inception model and extract the package to this directory.
+To run the programs successfully, you should download the TensorFlow Inception model and extract the package to this directory.
 Because the model file size is a bit large so I didn't add it to repo.
 NOTE that the model url link may change over time, so the following commands are not guaranteed to be correct.